jfasch/jfasch-home/trainings/log/detail/2020-05-12/index.rst

   strange "cell" like dependencies.
 (Take this into account when you decide to go with it.)
 * `Emacs <https://www.gnu.org/software/emacs/>`__.
 (I had to say that.)
-You trainer will use it to do occasional live hacking demos.
+Your trainer will use it to do occasional live hacking demos.
 Watching someone use it is ok, but learning how to use it requires a nontrivial amount of patience.